Getting Pregnant At 40 & Older: How Likely It Is & What To Expect

 This is understandably a hard concept for women to grasp.
 They don't feel old when they are 40, so it seems hard to believe that their eggs are so "old" that pregnancy is unlikely and the chance for conceiving may be only one in five.
-After the age of 40, not only does the chance for pregnancy decline steeply each year, but the chance for miscarriage also rises significantly each year.
+After the age of 40, not only does the chance for pregnancy decline steeply each year, but the chance for pregnancy loss also rises significantly each year.

-Even with the use of IVF, by the time a woman is 45, her chance of conceiving with one embryo that developed from her own egg is 1 to 2%, and her chance for miscarriage exceeds 50%.
+Even with the use of IVF, by the time a woman is 45, her chance of conceiving with one embryo that developed from her own egg is 1 to 2%, and her chance for pregnancy loss exceeds 50%.

-IVF is not a total cure for infertility.
+IVF is not a total cure for fertility struggles.
 IVF can help women ovulate more eggs in one cycle to optimize fertility.
 However, IVF cannot reverse the aging process of the eggs that I discussed earlier.
 We can't make a 45-year-old egg act like a 30-year-old egg.
 A 45-year-old egg is a 45-year-old egg, no matter whether the woman is trying to get pregnant on her own or through IVF.
 This is a serious problem for women who strongly desire to have a baby with a genetic link to them.